fufihiuse/Simple-Ordered-To-Do-List/README.md

 # Simple Ordered To Do List
- A simple to-do list program that makes you go in order
+ A simple to-do list program built with wxWidgets that makes you go in order.